 Villain #4: Introducing Judge Alan Hancock, Superior Court Island County

-Careless: Dr. Weeks’ petitioned Alan Hancock to “stay the sanction pending judicial review” meaning, during the appeal Dr. Weeks requested that he be allowed to continue caring for his severely ill cancer patients and employing his loyal staff.
-Hancock, took less than an hour to reject all Dr. Weeks’ appeals and refused to consider the legal arguments of Dr. Weeks’ counsel.
+Aristotle says justice consists in what is lawful and fair, with fairness involving equitable distributions and the correction of what is inequitable.
+Immediately after my license was suspended in 2013, I petitioned Judge Alan Hancock to “stay the sanction pending judicial review” meaning, during the appeal Dr. Weeks requested that he be allowed to continue caring for his severely ill cancer patients and employing his loyal staff.
+Since no patients had complained and no patients were harmed, we all expected Hancock to stay the sanction while a legal fight ensued.
+To our shock and disappointment, Judge Hancock, took less than a half hour to reject all my appeals and refused to consider the legal arguments of my counsel.
+He failed to exercise judgement to seek fairness and rather deferred to a different state agency than his courtroom, the state medical board.

 “The standard of care is frequently defined as “the degree of care that would be rendered by a reasonably competent physician practicing under the same or similar circumstances”.
 “One expert who is unusually candid admitted privately that although informed by number of sources the standard of care that she applies in any given case is essentially “made up” because nowhere is it clearly defined.” see The Ethical Medical Expert Witness , Journal of Medical Licensure and Discipline vol. 89 No 3 2003 p.129).